marks-kram/JavaUno-Online-Frontend/README.md

 ### Version 2.0
 * New feature: built-in qr-scanner
-* New optional feature: tokenized-game-create (see #tokenized-game-create)
+* New optional feature: tokenized-game-create (see #tokenized-game-create) (limited downwards compatibility)
+* New feature: You can switch the game to another device
 * Security: use trusted base for urls in generated qr-codes

 ### Version 1.2